KhronosGroup/Vulkan-Hpp/docs/Handles.md

 };
 ```

-The API will be extended to provide creation functions in the future.
+Vulkan-Hpp will be extended to provide creation functions in the future.

 ## `vk::raii`

-In addition to `vk::UniqueHandles` and `vk::SharedHandles`, there's a set of wrapper classes for all the handle types that follow the RAII-paradigm (resource acquisition is initialization), provided in the `vk::raii` namespace.
+In addition to `vk::UniqueHandles` and `vk::SharedHandles`, Vulkan-Hpp provides types for Vulkan handles which follow the RAII (Resource Acquisition Is Initialization) idiom, in the `vk::raii` namespace.

-While a `vk::UniqueHandle` mimics a handle wrapped by a `std::unique_ptr`, and a `vk::SharedHandle` mimics a handle wrapped by a `std::shared_ptr`, including parent information, a `vk::raii::Handle` is just a class that acquires the underlying vk-handle in its constructor and releases it in its destructor.
-Thus, you're free to use them as values or wrap them with some smart pointer.
+While a `vk::UniqueHandle` mimics a handle wrapped by a `std::unique_ptr`, and a `vk::SharedHandle` mimics a handle wrapped by a `std::shared_ptr`, including parent information, a `vk::raii::Handle` is just a class that acquires the underlying C handle in its constructor and releases it in its destructor.

-Other than the `vk::Handles`, all those handle wrapper classes need to hold additional data, and thus are not binary identical with the vulkan C-handles.

-As the `vk::UniqueHandles` and the `vk::SharedHandles` use the same dispatcher as the `vk::Handles`, they can be easily mixed-and-matched.
-The `vk::raii::Handles` use some slightly different dispatchers and thus are not compatible with the other handles!
-That is, for the `vk-Handles`, the `vk::UniqueHandles`, and the `vk::SharedHandles`, you need to instantiate a global dispatcher as described in <https://github.com/KhronosGroup/Vulkan-Hpp#extensions--per-device-function-pointers>.
-For the `vk::raii-Handles`, this is not needed, as they maintain their own dispatchers.
-The big advantage here is when you have multiple devices: the functions called via the `vk::raii-Handles` always call the device specific functions.
+This allows for a more object-oriented approach to Vulkan resource management.

+`vk::UniqueHandle`, `vk::SharedHandle`, and `vk::Handle` types all use the same dispatcher, and these can be straightforwardly mixed.
+To use them, initialise a global dispatcher as described in [Usage](./Usage.md#extensions-and-per-device-function-pointers).

+`vk::raii` types have a custom dispatcher and are _not_ compatible with the aforementioned types, and maintain their own dispatchers.
+With multiple devices in the same application, this is very useful as `vk::raii` member function calls will always be device-specific.

+Refer to the [detailed programming guide](./VkRaiiProgrammingGuide.md) for a tutorial on how to use `vk::raii`.